7 Killer Tips for How to Write a Bio

 Writing your biography can seem almost as challenging as writing the piece you submitted.
 But it is a necessary part of publishing your writing.
 How will your readers know who wrote your wonderful article if you do not tell them?

-7 Killer Tips for How to Write a Bio
+How to Write a Bio

 A good place to find examples of other writers’ biographies is right here on The Write Practice.
 You can meet the Write Practice team on the About page.
-The Write Practice also includes bios with all guest posts (you can click on any post on this page to read the author’s bio).
+The Write Practice also includes bio examples with all articles, so click on the byline on any post or scroll to the bottom to read the author’s bio.

 But you do not need a bio from the About page of The Write Practice.
 You need a bio for your own amazing article that is being published soon.
 So now it is your turn to write a killer bio.

+7 Killer Tips for How to Write a Bio (Including More Examples)

-Let me share with you seven tips on how to write a bio.
+Let me share with you seven tips on how to write a bio and some bio templates to get you started.

 1. Write your name